-The Penn Museum provides support for current Penn undergraduate and graduate students to pursue summer field research related to Archaeology and Anthropology.
-Details are announced in January for field research projects conducted during May through August each summer.
+The Penn Museum provides support for current Penn undergraduate and graduate students to pursue field research related to Archaeology and Anthropology.
+Read about past projects funded by Museum grants under Students in the Field on the Penn Museum Blog.

 Applications should include the following:

-All travel related to a Student Summer Field Research grant should becompleted by September 15, 2013.
 Students awarded grants will be required to submit a 2-page summary report on their research activities and to complete all travel expense reporting according to university policies by no later than March 15 for winter grants and September 15 for summer grants.

 Please note that students receiving support from either the Kolb Foundation or the Niarchos Foundation administered through the Penn Museum will not be eligible for these summer field research grants.